-Germane circumstances invariably are created by actions tantamount to war crime, so one can only surmise that the typical U.S. combat veteran is a crime victim.
+Public support for war typically is manufactured via mainstream's uncritical reporting of unsubstantiated government allegations against some targeted "enemy"—so the conduct of war typically inherently becomes war crime.
+Chilcot showed us that in spades.
+Consequently.one can only surmise that the typical U.S. combat veteran is a crime victim.
 Certainly George W. Bush and a few high level officials guiding his administrations arguably are long past due for prosecution1.
 Commendably the Kuala Lumpur War Crimes Tribunal already has returned several guilty verdicts1 however symbolic.
-Certain lies, deceits, and barbaric actions of the last four U.S. administrations appear to be directly responsible for the untimely demise of hundreds of thousands of innocent Middle East and North Africa residents, largely explaining the exponential rise of extremism in that part of the world and completely explaining the largest European refugee crisis since WWII.
-It seems both sides of conflicting forces always become war crime victims along with others in the neighborhood, even near bystanders.
+Certain lies, deceits, and barbaric actions of the last four [#5 in process] U.S. administrations appear to be directly responsible for the untimely demise of several million innocent Middle East and North Africa residents, largely explaining the exponential rise of extremism in that part of the world and completely explaining the greatest European refugee crisis the world has ever known.
+It seems both sides of conflicting forces invariably are war crime victims along with others in the neighborhood, even near bystanders.

 So next Memorial Day what will you thank a deceased veteran for?
 Illegal invasions of sovereign nations?
 Slaughtering brown people for riches?
 Defending our way of life?
 Ha.
 "Our whole history shows we have never fought a defensive war" is how U.S. Marine Corps Major General Smedley Darlington Butler stated it back in the 1930's.
 Wars are not initiated to defeat enemies but to create conditions favorable to national policy interests.
 U.S. forces historically in any final analysis are but complimentary corporate muscle.